What can be done about sandwiches - one of our highest wasting products?

 But that’s not the end of the story.
 As Jim Winship, Director of the British Sandwich and Food on the Go Association says “retailers and the charities they support will now need to establish the practical means to deliver surplus foods to those who need them.”

 And that’s where Neighbourly comes in.
 Our unique platform sends alerts from retailers to matched local charities with food hygiene training, to take food to a huge range of people who need it, from children’s breakfast clubs, to hospices, to homeless shelters.
-We give retailers a more scaleable, traceable solution, with exportable, shareable data.
+We give retailers a more scalable, traceable solution, with exportable, shareable data.